dannynpham/avail-challenge/README.md

 ## Avail Full-Stack Engineer Coding Challenge

-Your challenged is to implement two-factor authentication within an existing sign-in flow.
+Your challenge is to implement two-factor authentication within an existing sign-in flow.
 In an effort to boost security we as a product team want to require all users to go through an SMS-based two-factor authentication flow on login.
 As a user I should be prompted to enter a 4-digit PIN code after login.
 When I enter the correct PIN I should be taken into my account.
 When I enter an incorrect PIN I should be notified of the error.
 Until a user has completed the two-factor authentication, they should not be able to do anything else within the application.

 Please implement the functionality described above based on the requirements listed below.
 We've also included a list of conventions for you to consider.
 These are conventions our dev team lives by and following these will best equip you for working at Avail.